reetm09/constructionFileGenerator/README.md

 1. Currently, this version of the package runs on a python hosted server.
 2. The input .tsv file has to be specified as listed below and in index.html
 3. This package has not been tested on a Windows environment, currenly only has been tested on MacOS.
 More testing in different aspects would be preferred as well.
-4. I also offer a "CheckOligo" feature as an extra verification step.
+4. I also offer a "Check Primer" feature as an extra verification step.

 # Webpage Design